php-fig/fig-standards/proposed/http-client/http-client.md

 [Liskov substitutions principle][Liskov].
 This means that all clients MUST behave in the same way when sending a request.

+## Definitions

+* **Client** - A Client is a library that implements this specification for the purposes of sending PSR-7-compatible HTTP Request messages and returning a PSR-7-compatible HTTP Response message to a Caller.
+* **Caller** - A Caller is any code that makes use of a Client.

 ## Specification

 ### Client